yera888/IY-Team7/doc/E-COM SRS.md

 Specify the factors required to establish the required reliability of the software system at time of delivery.

 #### 3.2.4 Availability
--Use automated health checks and auto restart the app if it crashes.
+* NFR7.
+The app should have a health-check and auto-restart itself if it crashes.

--Log errors and set uptime alerts so someone is notified within five minutes.
+* NFR8 If the site goes down, send an alert within five minutes to the on-call part-timers.

--Schedule maintenance outside demo times and notify users beforehand this would be handled during the 2 part-timers shifts.
+* NFR9.
+Do maintenance outside demo times and let users know ahead of time the part-timers will handle this.

 #### 3.2.5 Compliance
 Specify the requirements derived from existing standards or regulations